vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/050/_index.md

 title = "+050"

 +++
-Bṛhaspati On the divisions of the hymn, see publ. intro.
+Bṛhaspati On the divisions of the hymn, see published introduction.
 Oldenberg and H.-P. Schmidt (cf. esp.

 Bṛhaspati und Indra 215) consider it to be three separate hymns; I instead see it as a unified composition with three parts.
 So also Gonda (Vedic Lit., 191) and, implicitly, Geldner